 - WP3 Governance and Mutual Learning; WP4 Grounding actions related to citizen engagement in science.

 - WP5 Grounding actions related to science education and open access to research results.

 - WP6 Grounding Actions related to gender equality in science, ethics and integrity (Leader).
 RUG has a long-established involvement in setting up gender equality policies and the setting up of ethics and integrity structures.

-The University of Siena (UNISI) is one of the oldest in Europe.
+The University of Siena (UNISI) is one of the oldest universities in Europe.
 UNISI ranked as first among the medium-sized Italian Universities for structures, study grants and services for students according to the CENSIS Research Institute classification 2015.
 Over the years, USiena has enhanced its strategy of internationalization, aiming at attracting students and researchers from all parts of the world and to establish long-term partnerships with universities, public and private institutions in various areas of the Globe.
 To this end, it has become a member of many important national, regional and international networks: Coimbra Group, ESoA, EUA, EURAXESS, IAU, ISCN, IRUN, MAGNA CHARTA OBSERVATORY, TUNE, UNIMED and COPERNICUS Alliance.

 The Department of Business and Law is mainly involved in the analysis and evaluation of accounting systems, principles and tools of management and control, with reference to the economic and business implications of the innovations that involve both private sector and public administration.
 The themes that define these areas of study are examined with particular attention to their cultural, social and institutional profiles.
 A large group of scholars and researchers focuses specifically on public sector: accounting systems and accountability, management control systems, performance measurements, public policies evaluation, public governance are investigated both in a national perspective and in an international one.